dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Terminologies.md

+- 42
+	- Forty-two is the ASCII code for the symbol * also known as the asterisk.
+This symbol is often thought to translate to anything or everything.
+In this instance, 42 = **everything, the meaning of life**.

 *Rationalise/organise these ...*
 - CERT NZ (Computer Emergency Response Team)
 - PIP - Preferred Installer Program (heck I thought this was the Python installer program..)